aelhirach/aelhirach-blog-gatsby/posts/search-algorithms-in-ai-part1-blind-searches.md

 In short, Artificial intelligence (AI) is a branch of computer science concerned with building agents that perform tasks requiring human intelligence.
 Mostly, these agents perform certain search algorithms in the background in order to achieve their tasks.
 To solve a search problem we need to ask the following questions :

 **1. Solution search :**
-* How to formulate the problem in the proper way ?
+* How to formulate the problem in a proper way ?
 * How to find a proper solution ?
 * How to find the best solution ?